 Library training and tour

 The Library will provide Library Orientation for the students for the first weeks of term.
-Students can book a session that suits them at the link below.
+Students can book a session that suits them at this link.

 Registration Information 2015-16